MS-AI-Platform/MetricsAdvisorSample/AIOps for Service and Business/Demo-script.md

 Next, is to tune the models to ensure they detect anomalies as expected.
 The knowledge of what values of the parameters that works for the data come from the proof of concept stage before production usage.

-During that stage, Sam's team has run some validation on a relatively small, but representative dataset and got the best parameter value that works with the sample dataset forthe best tradeoff between precision and recall.
+During that stage, Sam's team has run some validation on a relatively small, but representative dataset and got the best parameter value that works with the sample dataset for the best tradeoff between precision and recall.
 They apply those configurations to the production data and are ready to further fine tune the parameters in case the production data results deviate from the POC results.
 With that, Sam could set up alerting on instance, which enables e-mail alerts for metrics onboarded.